fcrozatier/f-stack/packages/functorial/README.md

 ## Introduction

-What we want is a way to interact with web APIs in a faithful manner when we update our data.
+We want a way to interact with web APIs in a faithful manner when we update our data.

 To achieve this faithful communication between your templates and the DOM, functorial reactivity lets you not only map the data, but also the behavior to a corresponding interpretation in the DOM.

-For example `delete` an object property to remove a listener, call `unshift()` on a list to prepend data in the DOM etc. The idea is to use mutable structures and reflect their changes (transport their operations) to the DOM.
+For example `delete` an object property to remove a listener, call `unshift()` on a list to prepend data in the DOM.
+The idea is to use mutable structures and reflect their changes (transport their operations) to the DOM.

 As a consequence this yields the highest level of granularity as well as a cristal-clear mental model and a principled approach to manipulating web APIs